FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 ## How to Bridge Modbus to MQTT

 In this section, we will cover the steps to bridge Modbus data to MQTT using FlowFuse, leveraging Node-RED's capabilities.
-The process involves retrieving data from a Modbus device (in this example, we will use OpenSim to simulate data), transforming and processing the data (e.g., scaling raw sensor data into human-readable formats), and sending it to an MQTT broker for cloud integration.
+The process involves retrieving data from a Modbus device (For Practical example, we are using OpenSim to simulate Modbus data), transforming and processing the data (e.g., scaling raw sensor data into human-readable formats), and sending it to an MQTT broker for cloud integration.

 ## Prequsite

-- A **Modbus data source**, such as a real Modbus device or a simulator like OpenSim.
+- A **Modbus data source**, such as a real Modbus device or a simulator like ModSim.
-- A **FlowFuse account** that allows you to create and deploy multiple **Node-RED** instances securely on the cloud with a single click, collaborate on Node-RED projects with your team, centrally manage and monitor edge devices, manage data pipelines effectively, and use an MQTT broker with an interface for securely managing clients.
+- A **FlowFuse account** that will allow us to create and deploy **Node-RED** instances securely on the cloud with a single click, collaborate on Node-RED projects with your team, centrally manage and monitor edge devices, manage data pipelines effectively, and use an MQTT broker with an interface for securely managing clients.

 If you haven’t signed up for a FlowFuse account yet, [sign up](https://app.flowfuse.com/account/create) now.